LINKPing/LINKPing/README.md

 ## Contact

-If you want to get in touch, you can find us in `#linkping` channel on `irc.xinutec.net:6697`.
+If you want to get in touch, you can find us in `#linkping` channel on Freenode.

 ## License